Templestay: Origin

-Basic Templestay Programs
+Common activities

-Temple Compound Tour
+Tour

 In most temples this is the very first item on the schedule for Templestay participants.
 The aim of this guided tour around the temple for first-time visitors is to get to know the age-old traditions and culture of temples as well as the monastic lifestyle of Buddhist monks and nuns.
 In this way, participants are shown where the temple dining hall and public restrooms are and so they feel more at home.
 As they are led through the various buildings and structures of the temple, they discover firsthand the beauty of monastic architecture, paintings, handicrafts and landscaping, and so see many things that they might have otherwise missed.
 The guide often tells ancient stories behind many of the buildings and art as well as the temple itself.

-Seon Meditation (chamseon)
+Seon meditation (chamseon)

 Seon meditation (chamseon) is similar to other forms of meditation.
 However, it does differ in one particular respect and that is that chamseon’s goal is to achieve single-minded absorption through the illogical doubt raised by a hwadu (the punch-line to a koan) so that the rambling mind is momentarily quieted.
 It is one of the most important practices of Korean Buddhism.
 A chamseon session usually consists of 50 minutes of Seon meditation followed by 10 minutes of slow and fast walking (pohaeng or gyeonghaeng).
 Depending on the temple and the program, longer or shorter periods of meditation are offered in which participants learn the aim and method as well as correct posture.

-Conversation over Tea with Monastics (Chadam)
+Conversation over tea with monastics (chadam)

 Sometime in the afternoon or evening, when monastics are not so busy with daily tasks, one of them invites the Templestay participants to drink tea.
 For monastics, all aspects of the day are a part of Buddhist practice, and drinking tea is considered an important one.
 This is the time for participants to enjoy a moment with monastics while asking questions about temples or monastic life or even requesting advice about how to live better.
 Participants may have the opportunity to view the world through the eyes of Buddhist practitioners and even reassess their own lives and improve their well being.

-Formal Monastic Meals (Baru Gongyang)
+Eating monastic meals (baru gongyang)

-In Korean Buddhism, “gongyang” means “offering.”
+In Korean Buddhism, "gongyang" means "offering."
 During a meal one reflects deeply on the countless people and efforts that have brought the food that one receives.
 In this way, one learns to be grateful for even a single spoonful of rice.

 Before the meal, everyone recites a verse which teaches participants how to reflect upon the Buddha’s teachings that are embodied in the act of receiving food.
-Everyone eats from a set of bowls called “baru” as monastics do, and they are told not to waste a single grain of rice out of respect for the offering.
+Everyone eats from a set of bowls called "baru" as monastics do, and they are told not to waste a single grain of rice out of respect for the offering.